Find yourself with some Crust Worthy Sourdough Bake-at-home Pizza Dough? Read on to learn how to make the pizza of your dreams!

 Note: Please read all of the instructions BEFORE you plan to bake!
 You’ll feel much more prepared, and will have better pizza success when the time comes.

 Warming the Dough & Preheating the Oven

-If your dough is frozen, plan to take it out 2 hours before baking.
+If your dough is frozen, plan to defrost overnight in the fridge.
+If that’s not possible, take it out day-of 2 hours before baking.
 Allow it to thaw in the bag, on the counter, until malleable.

 If your dough is refrigerated, plan to take it out 30 minutes before baking.
 Allow to warm in the bag, on the counter.